 I’ve had the privileged of training staff at Formula One Racing, Shell Oil, BP, Levano and Dell to name a few of the blue chips.

 The greatest compliment I ever received in my working life was when I was introduced to a UNHCR seminar as, “Alan, the guy who gets his hands dirty”.
 I’m not a consultant that arrives with my laptop and PowerPoint and delivers a seminar on a subject that I’ve never personally been involved in.
 I speak of the issues I know you’ll face and how to pre-empt them and solve them, from my own experiences.

 I’ve also had guest speaking rolls with several UK universities lecturing on global logistics.
 I love imparting my knowledge and practical experience to university students who usually have to absorbed so much theoretical knowledge and very little practical knowledge.

 Why I Won’t Retire

-Twelve years ago I decided a full retirement wasn’t for me.
+Fifteen years ago I decided a full retirement wasn’t for me.
 I’m not someone who can sit back and watch the TV all day.
 I still very much enjoy getting my hands dirty.